edmundsj/temperatureController/README.rst

 - Now for some reason the arduino has become inaccessible over the port I was using to communicate with it.
 Very odd.
 Too much current?
 - For some reason even plugging in the high-current source makes everything freak out.
 - Time to do a high-current test.
 Yup, that was a miserable failure.
 Pretty sure I fried something.
 For some reason the current overshoots to ~5A and then refuses to fall back down.

+- Add a voltage divider to the gate of the transistor - we do not need more than ~4V applied to the gate.
+Ideally we would also convert the transistor range of ~2.5V-4V into the arduino's 0-5V.
+We could do this by placing the resistor at the source intsead of the drain of the transistor.
+This would be a good idea anyway to provide some negative feedback on our current and linearize our transfer function a little.
+It's possible this is an issue with the supply.
+I could try and apply a known voltage to the input jack.
+- The weird thing is this seems to work pretty well with the USB as a power source up to ~1A, but when I use the power brick all hell breaks loose.
+- It looks like the problem probably isn't with the brick, the voltage to the transistor appears to become unstable and starts to oscillate quite a bit.
+I think part of the issue is the noisy-ass supply
+- Closed-loop control of this transistor is proving to be more difficult than I had anticipated, especially given the uncertainty of the parameters involved, and the nonlinearity of the MOSFET.
+The measurements are also extremely noisy and I think this is contributing to the fluctuations.
+- I figured out the culprit - thermal runaway.
+A small (enough) amount of current heats the MOSFET, which causes the current to rise, which causes the MOSFET to heat more, and on, and on.
+It's not actually a problem with nonlinearity, just with the MOSFET getting too damn hot.
+There is instability, but it's not caused by nonlinearity - it's caused by thermal runaway of the MOSFET.
+- Thermal runaway WILL be an issue with BJT's as well, since the current gain does increase with temperature (by ~a factor of 3).
+- I'm probably going to want to add a small fan and choose a larger transistor package.